 Holme Hall, Bakewell, Grade I listed country house in Bakewell, England

-The three-storey manor house features canted bay windows, crenellated parapets, and mullioned windows across its symmetrical facade with a central projecting entrance porch.
+Holme Hall is a three-storey manor house with canted bay windows, crenellated parapets, and mullioned windows arranged symmetrically across its facade with a central projecting entrance porch.
+The estate sits near the River Wye on the edge of Bakewell and contains six bedrooms, multiple reception rooms, and a cinema room alongside landscaped gardens.

 The property represents architectural developments of 17th-century English residences, combining Tudor elements with innovations of the Jacobean period.

-The terraced gardens contain a Grade II listed banqueting house and a prospect house, designed by Robert Eyre who served as High Sheriff of Derbyshire.
+The grounds contain two separate historic buildings: a banqueting house and a prospect house, both listed as Grade II monuments.
+Both structures were designed by Robert Eyre, who served as High Sheriff of Derbyshire.

 Location: Bakewell